R3DRUN3/immunize/README.md

 1. **Docker Push Patched Image:**
    - Pushes the patched Docker image to GitHub Container Registry for storage and distribution.
 1. **Produce Image SBOM:**
-   - Produce a *Software Bill of Material* for the pushed image.
+   - Produce a *Software Bill of Material* using the `anchore/sbom-action` for the pushed image.
 1. **Sign image with Cosign:**
    - Sign the pushed image with *Cosign*
 1. **Attest the Image with SBOM**:
-   - Attest the image with the SBOM.
+   - Attest the image using the SBOM as a predicate via cosign.

 ## Send-Mail-Report Job